mendix/docs-site-test/content/en/docs/howto/general/install.md

 Mendix Studio Pro can be installed on your machine with a Windows executable file.
 This executable file can be downloaded from the Mendix Marketplace.
 Follow these steps to download Mendix Studio Pro:

 1. Go to the Studio Pro download page in the [Mendix Marketplace](https://marketplace.mendix.com/link/studiopro/).
-2. Click the **Download** button in the top-right corner to download the latest Mendix Studio Pro.
+2. Click the **Download** button in the upper-right corner to download the latest Mendix Studio Pro.

 ## 4 Installing Mendix Studio Pro {#install}